 Applicants who have skills in demand may be eligible to apply for a Skilled visa.
-Employer sponsorship does not apply to Skilled visas and you do not need to be working in your field of expertise.
+Employer sponsorship does not apply to Skilled visas.
 Requirements include english skills, qualifications and/or work experience and satisfaction of the points test criteria.
 It is important to keep in mind that requirements vary depending on each individual situation.

 There are 4 different types of Skilled visas:

 - -Skilled Independent visa (Subclass 189) – Permanent Residency

 - -Skilled Nominated visa (Subclass 190) -Permanent Residency

 - -Skilled Work Regional (Provisional) visa (subclass 491) – Temporary Residency

 - -Skilled Regional visa (Subclass 191) – Permanent Residency